-Parkinson’s Disease and Dementia Linked to Sleep Problems and REM Deficiency
+Parkinson’s Disease and Dementia Linked to Sleep

 The Italian researchers studied 139 patients who either had Parkinson’s disease, Parkinson’s disease associated with dementia, or Lewy Body related dementia.
 Of the group, 117 patients were sleep-tested with video to determine their level of REM and NREM sleep disorders.

 The testing found that 70 of the patients had irregular sleep-related behavioral disorders.
 Furthermore, those patients that had disturbed REM-stage sleep or NREM-stage sleep were more likely to have dementia-related symptoms.
 These patients tended to awake more often during REM-stage sleep and NREM-stage sleep, and have abnormal REM-stage sleep.